 As Initiatives' Director of Finance and Administration, Nicole Dupré has managed the business operations of the Boston office and provided targeted project management support in the areas of finance and administration since 2004.
-Her specific responsibilities include proposal and budget preparation, corporate financial systems, personnel administration, and contract management.
-Ms. Dupré has also served as Task Order Manager for three of Initiatives’ six TASC2 Task Orders.
+Her specific responsibilities include proposal and budget preparation; contract management; development and management of corporate financial systems; and personnel administration.
+Ms. Dupré has served as Task Order Manager for many of Initiatives’ IQC Task Orders, and has provided technical assistance to projects including the development of an NGO management handbook and advising new PEPFAR grantees on organization policies and procedures related to US government funding compliance issues.

 Ms. Dupré's skills range from financial management to technical writing to systems administration.
 Before she joined Initiatives, Ms. Dupré worked as a professional engineer, including several years as firm partner, providing general company management and oversight.
 She also has varied experience in non-profit management, including a year in Rome, Italy, where she was the administrator for an American non-profit arts organization.